✨ Thatch is moving to Mindtrip! Learn More

 Solo Travel Guide Sri Lanka

 Hi there!
 I’m Ravin from Sri Lanka.
 As a solo traveler and a Travel Designer, I’ve explored this beautiful island, and while I often travel solo, I’ve made a lot of amazing connection with other solo travelers from all around the world.
-And they always filled my journey with a lot of good vibes and memories.
+They always filled my journey with a lot of good vibes and memories.
 However, I noticed that many solo travelers miss out on the true magic of Sri Lanka.
-And they also end up taking back-and-forth routes or miss hidden gems that could’ve made their trip unforgettable.
-So I decided to create custom-made itineraries designed especially for solo travelers like you.
+And they also end up taking back-and-forth routes or miss hidden gems that could’ve made their trip much more epic.
+So I decided to design itineraries especially for solo travelers like you.
 My goal is to help you explore smarter, see more, save more, explore more and experience Sri Lanka with ease.
 No guesswork, no missed spots, just a well-planned adventure filled with discovery and excitement.
-After working as a Travel Designer, I decided to go freelance because I love sharing authentic experiences and connecting with fellow travelers.
-Every itinerary I share is a result of my own journeys, insights, and research.
 Here’s the best part: I’m giving these itineraries away for free!
-It’s my way of supporting you, Sri Lanka’s tourism, local communities, and small businesses.
-As a solo traveler myself, I understand what it’s like to be on a budget, I’ve been there!
-If my work adds value to your journey, you’re welcome to leave a tip as a token of appreciation, but it’s totally optional.
-I’m just happy to help you explore Sri Lanka in a way that’s meaningful and memorable.
+It’s my way of supporting you, Sri Lanka’s tourism, local communities, and businesses.
+Every itinerary I share is a result of my own journeys, insights, research, experience and information and support i received from my fellow travel buddies.
 So, let’s make your trip to Sri Lanka something truly special.
 I’m here to guide you every step of the way!"

 Read more about places in this guide